AG7GN/networking/hamwan-arden-home-README.md

 I won't explain every networking principle underlying the design described in this document because the document would be a hundred pages long and I don't have that kind of time!
 Where appropriate, I've provided links to external resources where you can learn more about the underlying technology.

-For AREDN and Ubiquiti equipment, I'll provide the necessary commands or instructions to make this work, so you will need command line interface (CLI) access to your HamWAN and Ubiquiti equipment.
+For HamWAN and Ubiquiti equipment, I'll provide the necessary commands or instructions to make this work, so you will need command line interface (CLI) access to your HamWAN and Ubiquiti equipment.
 The Ubiquiti ER-X router provides a CLI in it's web interface or via [Secure Shell](https://www.ssh.com/ssh/) (SSH).
 For the HamWAN router, use SSH to get to the CLI.

 I'm making these assumptions about your current network: